NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Previous Exam Questions.md

 	+ command pattern packs the desired behavior (high level) and needed parameters into a command object, transmits it to some other object else and lets them execute the command.
 However, the concrete implementation of the desired behavior (detailed) is defined and handled by the executioner.
 + Compare Visitor, Iterator and Composite.
 What are the differences?
 What are commonalities?
 	+ iterator loops over all elements of an arbitrary collection in a specific order
-	+ visitor pattern allows execution of behavior on all elements of an aggregate. behavior however, action implementation may differ between objects due to implementation?
+	+ visitor pattern allows execution of behavior on all elements of an aggregate,  custom behavior is explicitly defined for each object type, making it easy to create new arbitrary functionality
+	+ composite allows for hierarchies of different objects which provide the same functionality.
+Concrete behavior is however fixed for each object type, making it costly to add functionality,
 + Compare Active Object vs. Master Slave!
 	+ master slave
 		+ client gives master a large task